flask.blog

 └── run.py

-Each file inside the app folder will contain its own Blueprint.
+Each file inside the app folder contains its own Blueprint.

 /app/home.py